Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 The sheer number of NHIs often overwhelms organizations.
 Tracking and monitoring these identities becomes difficult, increasing the risk of oversight and potential vulnerabilities.
 Decentralized management, where different teams handle NHIs independently, further complicates the issue, leading to a lack of centralized visibility.

 The evolving threat landscape adds another layer of complexity.
 Cybercriminals constantly develop new techniques to exploit NHIs, requiring continuous adaptation and proactive security measures.
-For example, a large financial institution might struggle to monitor thousands of API keys used by various microservices, creating blind spots for potential attacks.
+For example, a large financial institution might struggle to monitor thousands of api keys used by various microservices, creating blind spots for potential attacks.

 Limited visibility into NHI creation, usage, and permissions poses a significant challenge.
 Organizations often lack a comprehensive understanding of which NHIs exist, what they are doing, and who is responsible for them.
 Over-provisioning, where NHIs are granted excessive permissions, and privilege creep, where permissions accumulate over time, create security risks.

-Securely storing and managing NHI credentials, such as API keys and tokens, is paramount.
+Securely storing and managing NHI credentials, such as api keys and tokens, is paramount.
 Mishandling these credentials can lead to unauthorized access and data breaches.

 Non-Human Identity Managementroup (NHIMG) is the leading independent authority in NHI Research and Advisory.
 NHIMG empowers organizations to tackle the critical risks posed by Non-Human Identities (NHIs).
 Leverage Nonhuman Identity Consultancy to establish a robust NHI lifecycle management strategy tailored to your organization's needs.
 Stay updated on non-human identity through NHIMG resources and advisory services.